 Map: Here's Where the Most Shark Attacks Have Happened

-- In 2024, 47 unprovoked shark bites were recorded globally, including 28 incidents in the U.S., with data from the Florida Museum of Natural History's ISAF.
+- In 2024, there were 47 unprovoked shark bites globally, including 28 in the U.S., mainly reported by the Florida Museum’s ISAF.

-- This increase is linked to more people in the water, advanced technology, shifting ocean conditions, and some successful shark conservation efforts.
+- This data reflects ongoing trends influenced by more people in the water, improved technology, shifting ocean conditions, and shark conservation efforts.

 Insights by Ground AI